-Assertive Co can be billed if the higher practitioner-leveled person co-signs the note.
-If the higher level practitioner writes the note, then he/she shall document the co- leaders participation and can solely sign that note. f.
+Assertive Co mmunity Treatment can be billed if the higher practitioner-leveled person co-signs the note.
+If the higher-level practitioner writes the note, then he/she shall document the co- leaders participation and can solely sign that note. f.
 There is no penalty to a provider for using the "in-clinic" code when a group is provided in a community-based setting, as there is no code currently available to document "out-of-clinic" groups.
-1. Assertive Community Treatment Team members must include: Staffing Requirements a.
-(1FT Employee required) A fulltime Team Header who is the clinical and administrative supervisor of the team and also functions as a practicing clinician on the team; this individual must have at least 2 years of documented experience working with adults with a SPMI and one of the following qualifications to be an "independently licensed practitioner."
-It is expected that the practicing ACT Team Leader writes at least 10 hours per week with the remaining work hours encompassing team-focused activities.
+1. Assertive Community Treatment Team members must include: a.
+(1 FT Employee required) A fulltime Team Leader who is the clinical and administrative supervisor of the team, and also functions as a practicing clinician on the team; this individual must have at least 2 years of documented experience working with adults with a SPMI and one of the following qualifications to be an "independently licensed practitioner."
+It is expected that the practicing ACT Team Leader provides direct services at least 10 hours per week with the remaining work hours encompassing team-focused activities.
 The Team Leader must be a FT employee and dedicated to only the ACT team. i.
+Physician ii.
 Psychologist iii.
 Physician's Assistant iv.
 APRN v.
 RN with a 4-year BSN vi.
 LCSW vii.
 LPC viii.
 LMFT ix.
-One of the following as long as the practitioner below is under supervision in accordance with O.C.G.A. § 43-10A-11: • LMSW • APC • AMFT If the team lead is not independently licensed, then clinical supervision duties should be delegated appropriately in accordance with expectations set forth in O.C.G.A.
-Practice Acts. b.
-(Variables:2-1.0 FTE required) Depending on individual enrollment, a full or part time Psychiatrist who: i. provides clinical and crisis services to all team consumers; ii. delivers services in the recipient's natural environment when the individual is unable or unwilling to access a traditional service setting (this allowance is only for psychiatrists.
-Also, adherence to the 80% of the entire team's services provided in non-office settings requirement above is still maintained); iii. works with the team leader to monitor each individual's clinical and medical status and response to treatment; and iv. directs psychiatrist must participate in at least one time/week in the ACT team meetings; and vii.
-The psychiatrist (including Physician Extender) to ACT individual ratio must provide monthly medication management for each individual); must provide a minimum of 14 hours per week of direct support to the ACT team is to employ a Psychiatrist/Physician Extender minimally .365 FTE (14 hrs./wk-20 hrs./wk.) pro
+One of the following as long as the practitioner below is under supervision in accordance with O.C.G.A. § 43-10A-11: • LMSW • APC • AMFT Staffing If the team lead is not independently licensed, then clinical supervision duties should be delegated appropriately in accordance with expectations set forth in O.C.G.A.
+Practice Acts.
+Requirements b.
+(Variable:.2-1.0 FTE required) Depending on individual enrollment, a full or part time Psychiatrist who: i. provides clinical and crisis services to all team consumers; ii. delivers services in the recipient's natural environment when the individual is unable or unwilling to access a traditional service setting (this allowance is only for psychiatrists.
+Also, adherence to the 80% of the entire team's services provided in non-office settings requirement above is still maintained); iii. works with the team leader to monitor each individual's clinical and medical status and response to treatment; and iv. directs psychopharmacologic and medical treatment (at a minimum, must provide monthly medication management for each individual); v. must provide a minimum of 14 hours per week of direct support to the ACT team/ACT consumers; vi. the psychiatrist must participate in at least one time/week in the ACT team meetings; and vii.
+The psychiatrist (including Physician Extender) to ACT individual ratio must not be greater than 1:100.
+Specifically: With 1-50 consumers, the requirement for the ACT team is to employ a Psychiatrist/Physician Extender minimally .355 FTE (14 hrs./wk-20 hrs./wk.) providing support to the team and; With 51-65 consumers, the requirement for the ACT team is to employ a Psychiatrist/Physician Extender minimally .3665 FTE (14.4 hrs./wk-26 hrs./wk.) providing support to the team and; With 66-75 consumers, the requirement for the ACT team is to employ a Psychiatrist/Physician Extender t minimally .4775 FTE (18.8 hrs./wk-30 hrs./wk.) providing support to the team; and With 76-100 consumers, the requirement for the ACT team is to employ a Psychiatrist/Physician Extender minimally .54 FTE-1 FTE (21.6 hrs. /wk-40 hrs. /wk.) providing support to the team.